-The main science operations goal for TMT will be to operate the facility and its science instrument at maximum efficiency while maximizing the observing time available and the outcome of the science programs.
+The main science operations goal for TMT, on behalf of the TIO Members, will be to operate the facility and its science instrument at maximum efficiency, maximizing the observing time available and the outcome of the science programs.
 To reach this goal, several observing modes will be made available for the execution of TMT science programs, all using the most modern observing support tools to enhance observing efficiency.

 Service Mode is often referred to as Queue Mode.
 In Service Mode, programs are executed entirely by the observatory science operations staff, without realtime involvement of the science team members.
 This mode requires that all information regarding the observing strategy and instrument set-up has been provided, processed and approved by the observatory ahead of time.
 The service observing mode can easily accommodate synoptic observations, cadence observing, pre-planned time-critical programs and large programs that are spread over a long period of time.
 The service observing mode is particularly well adapted to programs demanding observing conditions (like seeing better than 0.5”, or long coherence time of the atmospheric turbulence, or dry atmospheric episodes with precipitable-water-vapor lower than 1mm), whose occurrence probability is low, of the order of a few percents typically.